adpon/oc_stereo/README.md

         train.txt
         val.txt
 ```
+* Due to space constraints, a pre-trained model is not attached.
+However, you can try using
-* Download our pretrained model here and place it in `data/pretrained`
+a pretrained model from [PSMNet](https://github.com/JiaRenChang/PSMNet) and place the model in
+`data/pretrained`
+* Run [MS-CNN](https://github.com/zhaoweicai/mscnn) and convert the detections to KITTI format
+and place them as `data/mscnn/kitti_fmt`.
+Due to space constraints, these detections are also not
+ atttached, but will be released on acceptance.
-* Get the MS-CNN detections here and place them in `data/mscnn` or run MS-CNN and use our box
+* Download the SRGT instance masks [here](http://liangchiehchen.com/projects/beat_the_MTurkers.html) and place them as `~/Kitti/object/training/instance_2_srgt`
-association algorithm
+* Generate our instance masks using `python src/oc_stereo/utils/gen_instance_masks.py` and place the outputs as `~/Kitti/object/training/instance_2_depth_2_multiscale`
-* Download the SRGT instance masks and our instance masks here
+* Obtain the instance masks that match to the MS-CNN detections using
+`python src/oc_stereo/utils/save_match_instance_mask.py`
+* Run training using `python src/oc_stereo/experiments/train.py`
+* Produce disparity maps using `python src/oc_stereo/experiments/inference.py`